ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 Let's assume the user is in the `needs-totp-token` or `lost-totp-token` state.
 The frontend then uses the `POST /totp-token` endpoint to create a provisioning URI, whereby the `force` flag should be set if and only if the user is in the state `lost-totp-token`.
 The frontend then presents the returned URI in form of a QR code to the user and asks the user to scan the QR code using an authenticator app.
 It should also show a button or link to display the secret as text as fallback for manually entering the secret.

-The frontend should recommend using Aegis as authenticator app.
-Google authenticator is not recommended, since it does not require unlocking the phone, and Authy is not recommend since it stores the secrets in the cloud, and does not provide a means for the user to retrieve them, which makes it impossible to migrate them to another app.
+The frontend should recommend using Aegis (for Android) or 2FAS (for Android and iOS) as authenticator apps.
+The authenticators provided by Microsoft and Google (both are available for Android and iOS) can also be mentioned, since some users may already have them installed.
+However, the Google authenticator should not be explicitly recommended, since it does not require unlocking the phone and therefore is less secure.
+The also popular Authy should not be recommend at all, since it stores the secrets in the cloud and does not provide a means for the user to retrieve them, which makes it impossible to migrate them to another app.

 On the same page, the frontend also asks the user to enter the one-time password (six-digit code) shown in the authenticator app to validate the creation of the second factor in a text input field.